Peafowl: Courtship

 Most commonly, during a courtship display, the visiting peahen will stop directly in front of the peacock, thus providing her with the ability to assess the male at 90° to the surface of the feather.
 Then, the male will turn and display his feathers about 45° to the right of the sun's azimuth which allows the sunlight to accentuate the iridescence of his train.
 If the female chooses to interact with the male, he will then turn to face her and shiver his train so as to begin the mating process.

-Evolution
+Evolutionary history

+Peafowl are a clade of the pavonini tribe alongside the argus pheasant.
+The earliest named record of the tribe is Eopavo hezhengensis from the Late Miocene of Linxia Basin, Gansu, Northwestern China.
+It lived in a high-elevation savanna habitat, unlike the humid forests preferred by its extant relatives.
+Eopavo, along with older unnamed peafowl fossils from the Himalayan area, indicates that the peafowl dispersal likely occurred from Asia (the Tibetan Plateau) to other continents between the Late Miocene and the Pliocene.

-Sexual selection
+Sexual selection for plumage

-Charles Darwin suggested in The Descent of Man and Selection in Relation to Sex that peafowl plumage may have evolved through sexual selection:
+Charles Darwin first suggested in The Descent of Man and Selection in Relation to Sex that peafowl plumage may have evolved through sexual selection:

 Many female progenitors of the peacock must, during a long line of descent, have appreciated this superiority; for they have unconsciously, by the continued preference for the most beautiful males, rendered the peacock the most splendid of living birds.